maselash/Credipple-Data-Analytics-Insights-and-Reporting-/README.md

 # Credipple-Data-Analytics-Insights-and-Reporting-
 This project was part of a data analytics competitin.
 The goal was to use historical campaign data to build a digital strategy that enhances brand awareness, digital presence, and customer acquisition for AEX.

-AEXis a South African platform enabling ordinary people to invest in startups.
+AEX is a South African platform enabling ordinary people to invest in startups.
 I analysed campaign data, identified key patterns, and gave recommendations to optimize both organic and paid media strategies.
 My work earned 1st place in the competition.

 **The project focused on three key goals:**